TehShrike/expire-unused-keys/readme.md

 ## createIfNotExists(key)

 Creates it if it doesn't exist yet.
 If you called `touch` on the key without calling `forget` since, this will not create the key.
-If you have never called `touch`, or have called `forget` since, this will update the timestape just like calling `touch`.
+If you have never called `touch`, or have called `forget` since, this will update the timestamp just like calling `touch`.

 ## stop()